pennyl67/openminted-guidelines/README.md

 OpenMinTeD aspires to enable the creation of an infrastructure that fosters and facilitates the use of text mining technologies in the scientific publications world, builds on existing text mining tools and platforms, and renders them discoverable and interoperable through appropriate registries and a standards-based interoperability layer, respectively.

-another new test to see how it works

 This is where you'll find information on

 * how to make your resources interoperable with other resources for TDM purposes
 * how to share your resources in the OpenMinTeD platform \(link to be provided soon\)
-* how to contribute to OpenMinTeD purposes.
+* how to contribute to the guidelines.

 TDM involves a wide range of resource types: